vantage-org/vantage/README.md

 `vantage` is downloaded and updated using git, so you'll need that installed before the bootstrap script will work.

-The `vantage` core scripts and plugins are written for the `fish` shell.
-You'll need that too before it will work.
-Your scripts don't have to be fishy, but you'll need it installed all the same.

 ## Motivation

 Config and sensitive data should be kept in the environment.
 Your app should be able to be dropped into a new machine with a new environment and pick up all the things it needs.
 This is one of the 12-factors.